yangkai004/Kaizen_fitness/README.md

 - I learned to implement a dark mode for maps within iframes from a tutorial on [YouTube](https://www.youtube.com/watch?v=lIlHLFM03qs), enhancing the visual appeal of location details.

-- I got a bit of an idea of making the this website when it comes to the button that links to different pages and the card formats that change to column or row format depending on the screensize of the device from [SubaxTech website](https://yasirwiifto.github.io/SubaxTech/)
+- I got a bit of an idea of making this website when it comes to the button that links to different pages and the card formats that change to column or row format depending on the screensize of the device from [SubaxTech website](https://yasirwiifto.github.io/SubaxTech/)

 ---